Dynamic algorithms for visibility polygons in simple polygons: Inserting a vertex

 \subsection{Deleting a vertex}

-Let $v_iv$ and $vv_{i+1}$ be the edges of the current simple polygon $P'$ that occur in that order while traversing $bd(P')$ in counterclockwise direction.
-Let $v$ be the vertex to be deleted from $P'$.
+Let $v$ be the vertex to be deleted from the current simple polygon $P'$, and $v_iv$ and $vv_{i+1}$ be the edges of $P'$.
+Also, let $v_iv$ and $vv_{i+1}$ occur in that order while traversing $bd(P')$ in counterclockwise direction starting from $v_i$.
 Also, let $P''$ be the resultant simple polygon due to the deletion of vertex $v$ from $P'$ (and adding the edge $v_iv_{i+1}$).
 Our algorithm handles the following two cases independently: (i) vertex $v$ is visible from $q$ in $P'$, (ii) $v$ is not visible from $q$ in $P'$.

 \begin{lemma} Let $P'$ be a simple polygon.
 Let $P''$ be the simple polygon obtained by deleting a vertex $v$ from $P'$.
 Also, let $VP(q)$ be the visibility polygon of a point $q$ interior to $P''$.
 The set of vertices that become visible due to the deletion of vertex $v$ from $P'$ are consecutive along the boundary of $VP(q)$. \end{lemma} \begin{proof} Immediate from Lemma~\ref{lem:contseqblock}. \end{proof}